Deuce (playing card): Origin and history

 The word Daus as a description of the two pips on a die has been in use since the 12th century.
 It comes from the Late Old High German, later Middle High German word, dûs, which was borrowed from the North French word, daus.
 This corresponds to the French word for "two", deux, which in turn came from the Latin duos and duo.
 On the introduction of playing cards into the German language area at the end of the 14th century, the word was also transferred to the cards with the value 2.
 This card became the highest value playing card in the German card deck, the equivalent of the Ace in the French deck.
+Dummett (1980) assesses that this had happened by the 1470s because the Ace, originally the lowest card of each suit, had disappeared from German-suited packs by then and that, subsequently, under the influence of foreign card games, there was a need to promote another card in its place.

 On the German playing card with the 2, the deuce, there is often a picture of a hog or sow.
 While Friedrich Kluge is unsure, how the card came to be called the Daus, because he avers that there are no game rules that have survived from the Middle Ages, Marianne Rumpf is clear: The word 'Daus' is a term that has been taken over from the dice game.
 However, unlike dice games, in which the 2 was a low throw and did not count for much, the deuce card played a special role as a trick card, because it could even beat the King.
 The Early New High German author, Johann Fischart, says thus: "I have thrown out the Ace, Sow and Deuce of Bells, Clubs, Hearts respectively; but now I hold the Sow of Acorns which now reigns".
-The name Schwein ("hog") was also used for the deuce as may be read in the Reimchronik über Herzog Ulrich von Württemberg ("Rhyming Chronicle About Duke Ulrich of Wurttemberg"), which also reveals that the Deuce, like the Ace in the modern game of Skat, was worth 11 points: "The King ought to beat all the cards.
+The name Schwein ("hog") was also used for the deuce as may be read in the Reimchronik über Herzog Ulrich von Württemberg ("Rhyming Chronicle About Duke Ulrich of Wurttemberg"), which also reveals that the deuce, like the ace in the modern game of Skat, was worth 11 points: "The King ought to beat all the cards.
 That is apart from the Hog.
 It wants then to be worth 11."